dougeby/IntuneDocs/intune/app-sdk-android.md

   2. Context  (generally Activity) level
   3. Process level

 An identity set at the thread level supersedes an identity set at the Context level, which supersedes an identity set at the process level.
-An identity set on a Context is only used in appropriate associated scenarios File IO operations, for example, do not have an associated Context.
+An identity set on a Context is only used in appropriate associated scenarios.
+File IO operations, for example, do not have an associated Context.
+Most commonly, apps will set the Context identity on an Activity.
+An app *must* not display data for a managed identity unless the Activity's identity is set to that same identity.
+In general, the process-level identity is only useful if the app works only with a single user at a time on all threads.
+Many apps may not need to make use of it.

 The following methods in `MAMPolicyManager` may be used to set the identity and retrieve the identity values previously set.

 ```java
   public static void setUIPolicyIdentity(final Context context, final String identity, final MAMSetUIIdentityCallback mamSetUIIdentityCallback);